English at University in 2024: Personal Statement Tips and More

 • Have we, as viewers, internalised the filmic conventions of different genres?

 Preparing for English at university is all about allowing yourself to exercise and deepen your intellectual curiosity.
-Remember, you aren’t expected to have an understanding of absolutely every period or theoretical approach, and your preparation should be about exploring what you enjoy, not about ticking boxes & pre-empting what you think the interviewer will be impressed by.
+You aren’t expected to have an understanding of absolutely every period or theoretical approach, and your preparation should be about exploring what you enjoy, not about ticking boxes & pre-empting what you think the interviewer will be impressed by.
 Remember, all texts have their own merit, whether you are reading canonical authors such as Shakespeare, Chaucer, Milton, Joyce, et al., or a verse of rap.
 You could use the latter to explore a huge range of ideas such as the language of community/solidarity, language as tool with which speaker can create/alter his position/identity etc. Doing so would give your application originality.
 Investigate any text that catches your attention and equip yourself with the necessary analytical tools that will allow you to present a complex and rich interpretation or partake in a critical discussion.

 How Can U2 Help Prepare You For Your Oxbridge/ Top Russel Group University English Application?